 We depart Hania early this morning and travel to the Commonwealth War Cemetery located at the head of Souda Bay.
-The graves belong mainly to British, New Zealand and Australian troops who died during the Battle for Crete (20 May – 1 June, 1941).
-Note: from the entrance, looking down the hill towards the bay, you will find the Australian graves located in the second tier, on the right-hand side.
+The graves belong mainly to British, New Zealand and Australian troops who died during the Battle for Crete (20 May-1 June, 1941).
+From the entrance, looking down the hill towards the bay, you will find the Australian graves located in the second tier, on the right-hand side.

 We also visit the Maritime Museum of Crete featuring an exhibition of ancient and traditional shipbuilding including the reconstructed Minoan ship Minoa (an experimental model, faithful copy of the original ancient commercial ship).
 The late afternoon and evening will be at leisure.
 (Overnight Hania, Crete) BL

 Day 15: Friday 31 May, Hania – Khora Sphakion – Agia Roumeli – Hania